zaphosting/docs/docs/gameserver-subdomain.md

 ### Alternative Methods

-You can choose to contact our friendly Support Team by [creating a ticket on our website](https://zap-hosting.com/en/customer/support/) and we will be more than happy to active the feature for you if it is available for the installed game.
+You can choose to contact our friendly Support Team by [creating a ticket on our website](https://zap-hosting.com/en/customer/support/) and we will be more than happy to activate the feature for you if it is available for the installed game.

 Your Game Server will also have the feature automatically enabled if the game is supported, when you:
 - Re-install your Game Server